 older children.
 Everyone's temperature is highest between late afternoon and early evening, and lowest between midnight and early morning.
 Even how much clothing a person wears can affect body temperature.

 A fever is a body temperature that is higher than normal.
 While the average normal body temperature is 98.6°F (37°C), a normal temperature range is between 97.5°F (36.4°C) and 99.5°F (37.5°C).
 Most pediatricians consider a temperature above 100.4°F (38°C) as a sign of a fever.

-If your child has a fever, she may feel warm, appear flushed, or sweat more than usual.
-She may also be more thirsty than usual.
+If your child has a fever, they may feel warm, appear flushed or sweat more than usual.
+They may also be more thirsty than usual.